 Deploy Apps from the App Store

-- You need to create a workspace, a project, and a user account (
+- You need to create a workspace, a project, and a user (

 project-regular) for this tutorial.
-The account needs to be a platform regular user invited to the project with the
+The user must be invited to the project and granted the

 operatorrole.
-For more information, see Create Workspaces, Projects, Accounts and Roles.
+For more information, see Create Workspaces, Projects, Users and Roles.

 Step 1: Deploy NGINX from the App Store

-demo-project, click App Store in the top left corner.
+project-regularand click App Store in the upper-left corner.

-NoteYou can also click Deploy New Application and select From App Store to go to the App Store.
+NoteYou can also go to Apps under Application Workloads in your project, click Create, and select From App Store to go to the App Store.

-Set a name and select an app version.
-Make sure NGINX is deployed in
+Set a name and select an app version, confirm the location where NGINX will be deployed , and click Next.

-In App Config, specify the number of replicas to deploy for the app and enable Ingress based on your needs.
-When you finish, click Deploy.
+In App Settings, specify the number of replicas to deploy for the app and enable Ingress based on your needs.
+When you finish, click Install.

 Wait until NGINX is up and running.